kudashevs/accept-language/README.md

 ## Logging

 There is the possibility to log information gathered throughout the execution process.
-To activate it the package requires an instance of `Psr\Log\LoggerInterface` implementation.
+To activate it you should set the configuration option `log_activity` to `true` and provide an instance of `Psr\Log\LoggerInterface` implementation to the `useLogger` method.
 ```php
 use \Kudashevs\AcceptLanguage\AcceptLanguage;